jrzhang33/DI2SDiff/README.md

 # How to Run
 We provide the code for training the style conditioner, diffusion model, and feature network, which should be trained sequentially during each epoch.
-The commands for training all tasks with 20% of the USC-HAD, PAMAP, and DASADS datasets are provided below.
+The commands for training all tasks with 20% of the USC-HAD, PAMAP, and DSADS datasets are provided below.

 #### USC-HAD 20% training data